Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 - Accessed by launching `_GUI` or `TweakDesignators` script procedure
 - Moves by a fixed or automatically-determined movement amount toward the owner component.
 Automatic movement works by moving it in the autoposition-derived direction until it hits (with some hard-coded clearance constants) a pad, silkscreen line, component body, etc.

+## Interactive Designator and Comment placement and format copying
+- **no GUI, works in 2D and 3D mode**
+- Accessed by launching `_QuickSilkCopy` or `InteractivelyCopyPosition` script procedure
+- Shows instructions in status bar
+- After launching script, prompts user to click on a source component
+- After choosing a source component, click on a destination component to copy the Designator/Comment placement and formatting from the source to the target.
+    - Currently selected source component and its Designator and Comment text (if visible) will be selected
+    - Default behavior is to copy the Designator position and formatting *relative to the component orientations of the source and target*
+        - For example, if the source component is rotated 0° and the target component is rotated 180°, the Designator will be placed on the opposite side of the part.
+Use ALT to modify this behavior.
+    - Holding CTRL while clicking on the target component will copy the Comment placement and formatting instead
+    - Holding ALT while clicking on the target component will copy the Designator/Comment placement absolutely without rotating it relative to component rotation
+    - CTRL and ALT can be combined
+- **Always normalizes text after manipulation**
+- **IMPORTANT**: positioning and rotation are relative to the components' origins, so script works best with component that have the same footprint (or at least the same size and library orientation).
+Using with mismatched component sizes/orientations it will happily place the text inside or far outside the target component.
+- No plans to add a copy mode that only copies formatting without placement - [FormatCopy](https://github.com/Altium-Designer-addons/scripts-libraries/tree/master/Scripts+-+General/FormatCopy) script already does this (and on many more types of objects).
+- Side note: script does not clear selection at the start, so you can pre-select components to use as sources, which will be deselected after you have selected each interactively as a source component

 # Summary of changes since MoveAPdesignators
 - Added ability to set justification anchor so that changes to designator size or length grow in the same direction AutoPosition would grow (manual but smarter)
 - Added 8 configurable preset values